leostera/lam/ROADMAP.md

 The goal here is to support all of OTPs non-process based modules, with the exception of those that have some low-level FFI needs (such as `io.erl`).

-## Milestone 3: Multi-Process Programs :crystall_ball:
+## Milestone 3: Multi-Process Programs :crystal_ball:

 Implement the rest of the bytecode for message passing including: